Evidence-Based Strategies for Cancer Prevention: I-Prevent Cancer Protocol (2025 Edition)

 For deeper insights, consult reliable resources such as the American Cancer Society, which provides research-based guidance on cancer prevention by type.
 For a broader look at causes, treatments, screening options, and prevention strategies categorized by cancer system, visit this detailed resource hub.

 Whether you are navigating a current diagnosis, are in recovery, or simply taking proactive steps for your health, consult your healthcare provider to create a prevention or treatment plan that is safe, evidence-based, and tailored specifically for you.
+Ongoing research is essential to refine these recommendations and address remaining gaps in knowledge.

-Cancer Care: The Role of Repurposed Drugs and Metabolic Interventions in Treating Cancer
+Cancer Care: The Role of Repurposed Drugs and Metabolic Interventions in Treating Cancer (2nd Edition)

 The FLCCC has provided a summary protocol of the key natural and alternative interventions (in order of priority) you can take in order to prevent and treat cancer (Chapter 3: ROLE OF REPURPOSED DRUGS AND METABOLIC INTERVENTIONS IN TREATING CANCER):